captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

-I swear that if I saw the state headed for disaster I could not keep silent.
-Her safety is our only hope Nor could I call any enemy of this country my friend For when she sails safe upon an even keel, then and only then can we say that we have friends.
+I swear that if I saw the state headed for disaster I could not hold my tongue.
+Her safety is our only hope.
+Nor could I call any enemy of this country my friend.

 ---

+For when she sails safe upon an even keel, then and only then can we say that we have friends.

+---

 These are my principles of government.
-They will make our city great again.

 ---

 And that is why I have issued the edict concerning the sons of Oedipus.
-Men of Thebes, Eteocles who died defending our city, brave spear in hand, is to be buried with all the honors we bestow on fallen heroes.

 ---

+Citizens of Thebes, Eteocles who died defending our city, brave spear in hand, is to be buried with all the honors we bestow on fallen heroes.

+---

-But his brother Polyneices who returned from exile to burn and pillage his own father’s land, to overturn his native gods, who sought to spill the blood that was his own, who sought to make us his slaves…no one in this town may bury him nor mourn for him.
+But his brother, Polyneices, who returned from exile to burn and pillage his own father’s lands, to overturn his native gods, who sought to spill the blood that was his own,

+---

+who sought to make us his slaves…no one in this town may bury him nor mourn for him.
 Unburied his corpse will feed wild dogs and carrion birds.

 ---